 There are probably more than a few items in your closet that have just been piling up on top of one another taking up space.
 A top that doesn’t fit or shoes that you don’t like anymore – whatever the case may be, you’ve been trying to come up with a way to clear up space.
+For this, in this blog we will compare Poshmark vs Ebay to clear up your closet much quicker and to earn maximum profits.

 Digital marketplaces such as Poshmark and eBay have provided a platform for resellers to sell off apparel, accessories, shoes and so much more!
 Think of them as mobile thrift stores.